Education

 Community Notices

-The North River Commission is excited to announce that we were recently awarded another 21st Century Community Learning Centers (21CCLC) grant from the Illinois State Board of Education to provide high-quality enrichment programs for students and families at Roosevelt High School, Haugan Elementary School, Peterson Elementary and Henry Elementary!
-This three-year grant will allow us to serve over 2,000 students and their families with academic support, STEM activities, arts programs, and family learning opportunities — all during out-of-school time, which includes before and after school, weekends, and summer.
+The North River Commission is excited to announce that we were awarded our second 21st Century Community Learning Centers (21CCLC) grant from the Illinois State Board of Education to provide high-quality enrichment programs for students and families at Roosevelt High School, Haugan Elementary School, Peterson Elementary and Henry Elementary!
+This three-year grant (SY 2024-24 - SY 2026-27) will allow us to serve over 2,000 students and their families with academic support, STEM activities, arts programs, and family learning opportunities — all during out-of-school time, which includes before and after school, weekends, and summer.

-Since SY 2020-21, NRC has successfully implemented the 21CCLC grant at four other local schools, offering programs like Lego Robotics, Chess, Band, SAT Prep and even Adult ESL classes for parents.
-Over the last five academic years we are proud to have served over 4,000 students and their families and to have provided meaningful and enriching learning opportunities to our community.
-We are excited to bring these and many more opportunities to our new sites!
+From SY 2020-21 to SY 2024-25, NRC has successfully implemented the 21CCLC grant at four other local schools, offering programs like Lego Robotics, Chess, Band, SAT Prep and even Adult ESL classes for parents.
+Over the last five academic years we are proud to have served over 4,000 students and their families and to have provided meaningful and enriching learning opportunities to our community. !

 If you are interested in funding this kind of work, especially to ensure the continuation of this programming after SY 2026-27, please do not hesitate to reach out to us.
 Together we can build a stronger, more vibrant community on Chicago's Northwest Side!